 Boil the lentils and rice for about 40 minutes in the stock, stirring occasionally.
 Stir at the end to ensure it doesn’t stick to the pot.
 Once cooked, continue stirring until the mixture resembles a porridge.
 While cooking, heat oil on medium heat in a pan and add all of the vegetables.
 Cook for 10 minutes, stirring until the vegetables are soft & the spinach is wilted.
 Heat the oven to 375 degrees F.

 Combine the cooked lentils & vegetables in a large mixing bowl.
 Add paprika and black pepper to taste (I use about 1/2 tsp).
 Mix well.
 Transfer half of the mixture to an 8x8″ baking dish.
-Sprinkle 1/2 c of the cheese.
-Add the remaining mixture and finish with the remaining cheese.
+Sprinkle 1/2 c of the cheez.
+Add the remaining mixture and finish with the remaining cheez.
 Bake for 30 minutes.

 Where’s yo photo?